smit30patel/smit30patel/README.md

 - 👋 Hi, I’m @smit30patel
-- 👀 I’m interested in app developement
+- 👀 I’m interested in data science with python
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on web developement
+- 💞️ I’m looking to collaborate on data science with python
-- 📫 How to reach me

 <!---
 smit30patel/smit30patel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.